-The Board currently comprises a Chairman, three Independent Non-Executive Directors (NEDs) and three Executive Directors.
+The Board currently comprises a Chairman, three Independent NEDs and three Executive Directors.
 The serving directors are:

-Dr. John Lillywhite (aged 77) Chairman
+Dr. John Lillywhite (aged 78), Chairman

 John is a Fellow of the Institute of Management Accountants and has been in the Information Technology industry for over 50 years.
 In 1997 he stepped down as Group Finance Director of ICL (now Fujitsu Services) after a long career with the Group in which he worked in the UK, Europe, US and the Far East filling roles in divisional management and various aspects of finance, including group CFO where he was responsible for acquisitions, disposals, start-ups and recovery programmes.
 In 2011 he was awarded an Honorary Doctorate from Queen's University, Belfast for services to commerce and industry.
-John has been Chairman of seven start-up companies and is a trustee director for a large pension fund.
-John acts as a Non-Independent Non-Executive Chairman, sits on the Audit Committee and Remuneration Committee and chairs the Nominations Committee.
+John has been Chairman of seven start-up companies, is a trustee director for a large pension fund and works for a prison reform charity.
+John acts as a Non-Independent Non-Executive Chairman and chairs the Nominations Committee.

-Dr. Brendan Mooney (aged 51) Chief Executive Officer (CEO)
+Dr. Brendan Mooney (aged 52) Chief Executive Officer (CEO)

 Brendan joined Kainos in 1989 as a graduate software engineer before moving into a number of technical and commercial roles in Dublin, London and the US.
 He was appointed CEO of Kainos in 2001.
 In addition to his role at Kainos, Brendan has been a Non-Executive Director at Meridio, Property News, the Probation Service for Northern Ireland and has served as a Lay Magistrate.
 Brendan has received both an Honorary Doctor of Science (DSc) and an Honorary Doctor of Economics (DSc Econ) in recognition of the contribution that Kainos has made to the economy.
-As CEO, Brendan is responsible for setting the strategic direction of the Group.

-Richard McCann (aged 53) Chief Financial Officer (CFO)/Chief Operating Officer (COO)
+Richard McCann (aged 54) Chief Financial Officer (CFO)/Chief Operating Officer (COO)